-It’s an exciting time for Windows enthusiasts all world the world, with the release of Windows 10 Technical Preview having happened, and I’m sure most of them are getting ready to take it for test drive.
-So in this post I’ll suggest few tips for smooth installation of Windows 10 and some post install tips.
+It’s an exciting time for Windows enthusiasts all world the world, with the release of Windows 10 Technical Preview has happened, and I’m sure most of them are getting ready to take it for a test drive.
+So in this post, I’ll suggest few tips for the smooth installation of Windows 10 and some post-install tips.

 image from blogs.windows.com

 First of all purposes, Windows 10 is still a Technical Preview, which means it’s a half-baked operating system – and so it’s expected to see some bugs or issues.
 Because the whole purpose of a technical preview is, so that device driver developers and software developers can start working on an updated version of their product, by the time the operating system hits RTM.
 Having said that, there is no harm in installing Windows 10, and take it for a spin.

 The first thing is that I would strongly recommend not to install Windows 10 Technical Preview on a production environment as most of the software won’t be officially tested or approved to be installed on Windows 10 so they is less chance to get support through the official channel.
 It’s best to install it on a test environment or one of the virtual machines like using a Hyper-V or VMWare or any number of Visualization software available or your personal laptop/desktop or in dual boot.